Vatican court orders climate activists to pay almost 30,000 euros | Law-Order

 Vatican court orders climate activists to pay almost 30,000 euros

-Ultima Generazione has performed several high profile protests in Italy, often targeting artworks or monuments.
+They were also handed suspended jail sentences of nine months each, plus fines of around 1,500 euros each, also suspended.
+A third activist was given a suspended 120 euro penalty.
+In a statement on Tuesday, Ultima Generazione said it would appeal, saying it was "disproportionate and unjust" to issue a punishment "for a few drops of glue" on a marble plinth that was added to the Laocoon in the 19th century.

+Accusing the Vatican of hypocrisy, it said its activists had "simply wanted to turn the spotlight on what the Pope writes and preaches".
+Francis has recently called for "a rapid and equitable transition to end the era of fossil fuel".
+The group has staged several high-profile protests in Italy, often targeting artworks or monuments.
 Last month, they poured diluted charcoal into Rome's iconic Trevi Fountain, turning its water black. ($1 = 0.9308 euro)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)